 A plan of continuing education should be prepared annually and discussed with the bishop (see Appendix A).
-All active deacons shall complete eight hours of continuing education per year (or sixteen every two years) in addition to the Deacons' Conference.
+All active deacons shall complete eight hours of continuing education and/or workshops per year (or sixteen every two years) which may include the Deacons' Conference.
 Topics chosen should either improve skills and vision for the deacon's current ministry or prepare the deacon for a new ministry of justice.
 It is important at the beginning of each year to know the general areas of study anticipated, but not the particulars of time or place.
 Personal experiences may be used in some cases.

-Continuing education is to be completed in community, not in isolation.
+Ideally, continuing education is to be completed in community, not in isolation.
 Suggested are short-term classes or seminars sponsored by hospitals, civic organizations, and educational institutions, as well as religious organizations (houses of faith, denominational entities) at the state, national or international level.